alsorensen/get-and-clean-data-coursera/README.md

     1 Read features, labels and data, and merge the training and the test sets to create one data set.
     2 Extract only the measurements on the mean and standard deviation for each measurement.
     3 Use descriptive activity names to name the activities in the data set.
-    4 Appropriately label the data set with descriptive variable names and output the data to output.txt 5 Create a second data set (output2.txt) with the average of each variable for each activity and each subject.
+    4 Appropriately label the data set with descriptive variable names and output the tidy data to output.txt 5 Create a second tidy data set (output2.txt) with averages of each variable for each activity and each subject.

 The results are written to the two files `output.txt` and `output2.txt` in the data folder.